timwilliate/engineering-blog/_posts/2015-07-10-cloudformation-template-generator.md

 }
 ```

-# More Types
+## More Types

-This ```AWS::EC2::Subnet``` Resource also highlights a few other central concepts in CFTG: our reference types, our common usage of wrapper types for things like CIDR Blocks and Amazon's Tags, and the mysterious "Token" type.
+This `AWS::EC2::Subnet` Resource also highlights a few other central concepts in CFTG: our reference types, our common usage of wrapper types for things like CIDR Blocks and Amazon's Tags, and the mysterious "Token" type.

 In CloudFormation, you can reference Resources, Parameters, Mappings and Conditions by name.
 In CFTG we force all of these to be by object reference using `ResourceRef`, `ConditionRef`, `ParameterRef`, and `MappingRef`.
-These references are contain a type parameter of what they point to.
-For instance to define an `AWS::EC2::Subnet` you have to pass in a `VpcId: Token[ResourceRef[AWS::EC2::VPC]]`.
-In stock CloudFormation this parameter is just a string, as are CIDR blocks, AMI IDs, etc, but in CFTG we have strict types for almost everything.
+These references contain a type parameter of what they point to.
+For instance, to define an `AWS::EC2::Subnet` you have to pass in a `VpcId: Token[ResourceRef[AWS::EC2::VPC]]`.
+In stock CloudFormation this parameter is just a string, as are CIDR blocks, AMI IDs, etc., but in CFTG we have strict types for almost everything.

 Many of these types do have implicit conversions to make them easier to use: you can always pass a Resource instance, like an `AWS::EC2::Instance` to something that takes a `ResourceRef[AWS::EC2::Instance]` and it will be converted for you.
 Similarly for classes like CidrBlock which is defined like this: